akkadotnet/Akka.Persistence.EventStore/README.md

 - `connection-string` - Connection string, as described here: https://developers.eventstore.com/clients/grpc/#connection-string.
 - `materializer-dispatcher` - Dispatcher used to drive journal actor
 - `adapter ` - Controls how the event data and metadata is stored and retrieved.
 See Adapter section below for more information.
-- `auto-initialize` - Whether or not the plugin should create projections to support read journal on startup.
+- `auto-initialize` - Whether the plugin should create projections to support read journal on startup.
 See Projections section below for more information.
 - `prefix` - A optional prefix that will be added to streams.
 - `tenant` - A optional tenant that should be used to support multi-tenant environments.
+- `parallelism` - The maximum number of parallel writes to the database.
+- `buffer-size` - The size of the buffer used to batch writes to the database.
+- `disable-revision-check` - A option to disable the revision check on the database.
+This is useful if you need to write to the stream from some other place that isn't akka.net.
+This should be used with caution as it can lead to data corruption if not handled correctly.
 - `tagged-stream-name-pattern` - A pattern used when creating a stream name for a tags-stream.
 The name `[[TAG]]` will be replaced by the actual tag used.
 - `persistence-ids-stream-name` - A name for the stream that stores all persistence id's (to support read journal).
 - `persisted-events-stream-name` - A name for the stream that stores all events (to support read journal).